The Opera Bar at the Sydney Opera House.

 - I'm Free Tours of Sydney.
 Free tours but it’s important to tip – I think $5 is the minimum.

 - Sydney iVenture Card.
-The Sydney iVenture Card will save you money on hop-on hop-off buses and a variety of attractions.
+The Ultimate Sydney Attractions Pass will save you money on a variety of attractions from the Sydney Opera House to jet boating.
 This link takes you to a full range of Sydney activities.

 - Museums.
 Watch for free visiting times for many of the museums in the city.

-- The Museum of Contemporary Art offers free entry to their permanent collection which I like because it focuses on local artists.
+- The Museum of Contemporary Art offers free entry to their permanent collection.
+I like it because it focuses on local artists.

 - The Art Gallery of New South Wales.
 Almost everything is free and it's right near the Botanical Gardens, which are also free.